butlermh/deli/README.md

 PRE-REQUISITES

-To use DELI, you need a Java JDK and Apache Maven.
+To use DELI, you need a Java JDK, Apache Maven and Apache Ant.

 =============================